Avoid These SEO Consultant, Ad Network, and Marketing Scams

 A recent study from eMarketer suggests that the money from digital ad fraud is estimated to be around $6.5 – $19 billion or more.
 Even with new protections like ads.txt, in early 2019 DoubleVerify found a new fraud scheme circumvented and exploited ads.txt by bots posing as sites with the ads.txt code.

 If these ad networks that arrive in your inbox get their ad scripts on your page, they may make you think they’re paying you out more than anyone else.
-When the truth might actually be they’re only bidding on the highest volume visitors.
+When the truth might actually be they’re only bidding on the highest volume of visitors.
 Basically playing funny math.

 Always be careful with putting ad tags on your site.
 Once the script is on your site, the ad network has the potential to manipulate it, and the outcome could affect the prices of all your other ads.
-One of the biggest ad network scams I’m seeing lately that’s newer are ad networks that are pretending to be direct advertisers.
+One of the biggest ad network scams I’m seeing lately that’s newer is ad networks that are pretending to be direct advertisers.
 An example of this might look like:

 Addie and other ad networks want you to believe that they are a direct advertiser.
 When in reality, they’re just an ad network disguised as a direct advertiser.
 They might be trying to sneak into your ads.txt file or something along those lines so they can secretly start bidding on your site.